-Photo 89 Photo 90 Photo 91 23.8.
-In relation to Regulation 8 of the Fire Safety Regulations 2022, has the responsible person ensured that the building Private & confidential 45/88 contains clear markings of floor identification and identification of domestic premises in the form of Wayfinding Signage?
-Block 3 is provided with signage which identified both floor number and flat numbers, however, although emergency lighting is provided, current signage is not considered adequate to be visible in low-lighting or smoky conditions.
-'It is a requirement that floor numbers be clearly marked on each landing within the stairways and in a prominent place in all lobbies in such a way as to be visible both in normal conditions and in low-lighting or smoky conditions' ADB Vol 1.
-15.14 states that floor identification signs should meet all of the following conditions: A. The signs should be located on every landing of a protected stairway and every protected corridor/lobby (or open access balcony) into which a firefighting lift opens. - B. The text should be in sans serif typeface with a letter height of at least 50mm.
-The height of the numeral that designates the floor number should be at least 75mm. - C. The signs should be visible from the top step of a firefighting stair and, where possible, from inside a firefighting lift when the lift car doors open. - D. The signs should be mounted between 1.7m and 2m above floor level and, as far as practicable, all the signs should be mounted at the same height. - E. The text should be on a contrasting background, easily legible and readable in low level lighting conditions or when illuminated with a torch.
+Photo 96 23.8.
+In relation to Regulation 8 of the Fire Safety Regulations 2022, has the responsible person ensured that the building contains clear markings of floor identification and identification of domestic premises in the form of Wayfinding Signage?
+Block 2 is provided with basic timber signage which does identify both floor number and flat numbers; there is also printed signage within the stairwell which identifies floor numbers.
+Although emergency lighting is provided, current signage is not considered adequate to be visible in lowlighting or smoky conditions.
+It is a requirement that floor numbers be clearly marked on each landing within the stairways and Private & confidential 44/85 in a prominent place in all lobbies in such a way as to be visible both in normal conditions and in lowlighting or smoky conditions.
 ADB Vol 1.
-15.15 states the floor number designations should meet all of the following conditions: - F. The floor closest to the ground level should be designated as either Floor 0 or Ground Floor. - G. Each floor above the ground floor should be numbered sequentially beginning with Floor 1. - H. A lower ground floor should be designated as either Floor -1 or Lower Ground Floor. - I. Each floor below the ground floor should be numbered sequentially beginning with Floor -1 or Basement 1.
+15.14 states that floor identification signs should meet all of the following conditions: A. The signs should be located on every landing of a protected stairway and every protected corridor/lobby (or open access balcony) into which a firefighting lift opens.
+B. The text should be in sans serif typeface with a letter height of at least 50mm.
+The height of the numeral that designates the floor number should be at least 75mm.
+C. The signs should be visible from the top step of a firefighting stair and, where possible, from inside a firefighting lift when the lift car doors open.
+D. The signs should be mounted between 1.7m and 2m above floor level and, as far as practicable, all the signs should be mounted at the same height.
+E. The text should be on a contrasting background, easily legible and readable in low level lighting conditions or when illuminated with a torch.
 ADB Vol 1.
-15.16 states the flat indicator signs should meet all of the following conditions: - J. The signs should be sited immediately below the floor identification signs, such that the top edge of the sign is no more than 50mm below the bottom edge of the floor identification sign. - K. The wording should take the form Flats X-Y, with the lowest flat number first. - L. The text should be in sans serif typeface with a letter height of at least half that of the floor indicator sign. - M. The wording should be supplemented by arrows when flats are in more than one direction. - N. The text and arrows should be on a contrasting background, easily legible and readable in low level lighting conditions or when illuminated with a torch.
+15.15 states the floor number designations should meet all of the following conditions: F. The floor closest to the ground level should be designated as either Floor 0 or Ground Floor.
+G. Each floor above the ground floor should be numbered sequentially beginning with Floor 1.
+H. A lower ground floor should be designated as either Floor -1 or Lower Ground Floor.
+I. Each floor below the ground floor should be numbered sequentially beginning with Floor -1 or Basement 1.
+ADB Vol 1.
+15.16 states the flat indicator signs should meet all of the following conditions: J. The signs should be sited immediately below the floor identification signs, such that the top edge of the sign is no more than 50mm below the bottom edge of the floor identification sign.
+K. The wording should take the form Flats X-Y, with the lowest flat number first.
+L. The text should be in sans serif typeface with a letter height of at least half that of the floor indicator sign.
+M. The wording should be supplemented by arrows when flats are in more than one direction.
+N. The text and arrows should be on a contrasting background, easily legible and readable in low level lighting conditions or when illuminated with a torch.